philrandal/gpsctl/README.md

 ## Dependencies
-The only dependencies *gpsctl* has (other than the standard C library) is on the JSON library [cJSON](https://github.com/DaveGamble/cJSON), [iniparser](https://github.com/philrandal/iniparser), and the popular Raspberry Pi I/O library
+The only dependencies *gpsctl* has (other than the standard C library) is on the JSON library [cJSON](https://github.com/DaveGamble/cJSON), and [iniparser](https://github.com/philrandal/iniparser).
-[WiringPi](http://wiringpi.com/).
 The source for iniparser and cJSON (which have MIT licenses) are incorporated in this project.

-The WiringPi library must be present and linked.

 ## Why is *gpsctl*'s code so awful?
 Mainly because this is the first C program the author has written in over 30 years, but also because the author